 (I think we were all on the same page on that).

 And the pleasant weird surprise of the night was the most unique beer on the board–a gin and juice-inspired Blond Ale called “Sun Ride.”
 It was drinkably smooth with complex notes of candied citrus and juniper berry.

 So, despite the false start, in the end it all worked out and we had a great time.
-The silver lining turned out to be Wife Helen joining us after all and loving her beer.
+I speculate that a lot of these delicious beers we were sampling were rebranded St. Archer recipes, which is a good thing since St. Archer had good beer and a stellar team that ended up staying put after the new owners took over.
+The highlight of the evening turned out to be Wife Helen joining us after all and loving her beer.
 We will definitely visit again soon.

 In the future, it will be interesting to see if, and to what extent, the Ballast Point and Kings & Convicts brands will be integrated.
 And stay tuned for an upcoming Ballast Point Brewery visit and more “thought-provoking blog material.”

 Many thanks to Wife Helen, The Colonel, The Analyst, and Son Carl, for joining me in enjoying well-made, independent San Diego craft beer.